There are seafood restaurants in Penang that have been around for generations!

 8. Tai Tong Seafood Restaurant

 While it looks like every other seafood restaurant, Tai Tong Seafood Restaurant has the benefit of having a fishing village for a neighbor!
-And Tai Tong Seafood Restaurant is also a halal option for seafood.
+And Tai Tong Seafood Restaurant is also a halal seafood restaurant in Penang.

 Recommended dishes: